One-Language/One/README.md

 # The ET Programming Language

-_ET_ is an open source, self-hosted, bootstrapping **system programming language**.
+_ET_ (ET: Earth Tongue) is an open source, self-hosted, bootstrapping **system programming language**.
 It is easy to build, reliable, and efficient performance software.

 The compiler will be released in next few months.